What are your hours?

 How far apart should I plant hazelnut trees?

 European hazels and their hybrids will grow to 6m (19 feet) tall and spread 5-7m (16-23 feet).
-We recommend spacing these trees at 6m x 5m (19 feet x 16 feet).
+We recommend planting plan spacing these trees at 6m x 5m (19 feet x 16 feet).
 Click here to see more about spacing standard size hazelnut trees.

 How far apart should I plant my northern hazels?